 - specific learning difficulty/difference including dyslexia, dyspraxia, ADHD

 - Autistic Spectrum Disorder

 They must also:

 - be an undergraduate or postgraduate student (including distance learning)

-- have a condition that affects your ability to study
+- have a condition that affects their ability to study

-- qualify for student finance from your funding body
+- qualify for student finance from their funding body

 - be studying on a course that lasts at least a year